Note

 Dimming factor applied to background image.
 By default, automatic heuristics are applied based upon the background image intensity.
 Accepted float values, where a typical span is between -2 and 2 (-2 = increase contrast; 2 = decrease contrast), but larger values can be used for a more pronounced effect.
 0 means no dimming.
 Default=’auto’.

-vmaxfloat, or None, optional
+vmaxfloat, or None, default=None

 max value for mapping colors.
 If vmax is None and symmetric_cmap is True, vmax is the max absolute value of the volume.
 If vmax is None and symmetric_cmap is False, vmax is the max value of the volume.

-vminfloat, or None, optional
+vminfloat, or None, default=None

 min value for mapping colors.
 If symmetric_cmap is True, vmin is always equal to -vmax and cannot be chosen.
 If symmetric_cmap is False, vmin is equal to the min of the image, or 0 when a threshold is used.